TylerPham2000/tyler-pham-portfolio/portfolio/content/blog/_index.md

 In addition to these interests I also have many hobbies that I partake in.
-I have played golf at a competitive level over the course of my life ranging from junior golf tournaments to the collegiate level.
-During my time at Allegheny College I was a member of the mens golf team.
-In addition to golf, I also have a passion for automobiles.
-Similar to golf, I have always been interested in this hobby at a very young age.
+I have played golf at a competitive level over the course of my life ranging from junior golf tournaments all the way to the collegiate level.
+During my time at Allegheny College I was a member of the mens golf team and achieved GCAA 2020-21 NCAA DIII All-American Scholar.